eagrigorev/digital-agency-html-landing-page/README.md

 # digital-agency-landing-page
-Landing page for a digital agency.
+A small HTML landing page for a digital agency.